Reflect-RL: Two-Player Online RL Fine-Tuning for LMs: Methodology

 In RLFT stage, we first query $\wh{R}$ for the reflection, then incorporate this reflection into the policy model's input (\Cref{line:alg:rl_ref,line:alg:rl_policy} of \Cref{alg:rlft}).
 The probability of the action is

-\paragraph{Multi-agent design simplifies the training process.} Splitting responsibilities to two agents (reflection and policy) can simplify the RLFT stage because the gradients of the policy model do not affect the reflection model.
+\paragraph{\rebut{Two-player} design simplifies the training process.} Splitting responsibilities to two \rebut{players} (reflection and policy) can simplify the RLFT stage because the gradients of the policy model do not affect the reflection model.
 We experimented using the same model for reflection and policy, while computing gradients only on the policy part.
-Observations (in \Cref{sec:same_model}) show that such implementation greatly degraded the reasoning ability.
-An alternative approach is to perform RL and SFT concurrently so that only a single agent is needed, but this strategy would complicate the training process.
+Observations (in \Cref{sec:same_model}) show that such implementation greatly degraded the reflection ability.
+An alternative \rebut{single-player} approach is to perform RL and SFT concurrently so that \rebut{the reflection ability can be retained}, but this strategy would complicate the training process.